PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 Really, that's the first point I noticed about it.
 It isn't much different from JavaScript.
 There are variables, functions, if, else, for, switch blocks, Error handling system and what not.

+That is the main point of Go, really!!
+It combines all the knowledge of 60 years of programming into a very simple language which doesn't invent a lot of new stuff.
+Rather, it focuses on problems that aren't even code related(directly), and fixes other problems, like feature creep, standard formatting, Goroutines and stuff that isn't answered well enough in a majority of languages to the day.

-OFC, it depends on how comfortable you're with languages, generally, but if you're very comfortable with TypeScript or Dart or any other statically typed language, you'll feel right at home with Go.
+OFC, it depends on how comfortable you're with programming languages, generally, but if you're very comfortable with TypeScript or Dart or any other statically typed language, you'll feel right at home with Go.

-But even then, it isn't necessary to know a Statically typed language before, as Go will infer as much as it can without you needing to tell it much.
+But even then, it isn't necessary to know a Statically typed language before, as Go will infer as much of the types as it can without you needing to tell it much.

 ## Variables are Pythonic, but not quite...